violaberg/dating-app/README.md

 *   **Individuals Seeking Long-Term Relationships:** Those looking for committed, lasting partnerships.
 *   **People Interested in Casual Dating:**  Users who want to meet new people and explore connections without immediate long-term commitments.
 *   **Tech-Savvy Individuals:**  People comfortable using online platforms and apps for social interaction.
-*   **Members of the LGBTQ+ Community:**  The platform is built to be fully inclusive and welcoming to all sexual orientations and gender identities.
 *   **Users Who Value Safety and Privacy:** Individuals who prioritize a secure and trustworthy online dating experience.
 *   **Newcomers to Online Dating:**  The intuitive design makes it easy for those unfamiliar with online dating to get started.
 * **Hopeless romantics:** Providing an experience that goes further than surface level.